Ankit12212/LCM-optm/README.md

 3. Run either notebook to train and evaluate a model:
    - Use `notebook.ipynb` for a custom CNN approach.
    - Use `transfer_learning.ipynb` for a transfer learning approach with ResNet50.
+4. Use `inference.ipynb` to test the trained model (`best.keras`) on new images and obtain predictions.

 ## References